ansible/lightbulb/workshops/basic_playbook/README.md

 ### Before You Begin

-If you're not familar with the structure and authoring YAML files take a moment to read thru the Ansible [YAML Syntax](http://docs.ansible.com/ansible/YAMLSyntax.html) guide.
+If you're not familiar with the structure and authoring YAML files take a moment to read thru the Ansible [YAML Syntax](http://docs.ansible.com/ansible/YAMLSyntax.html) guide.

 #### NOTE